"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Price Impact of Fluorescence on Diamonds

 Opinion on the effects of fluorescence range across the spectrum.
-See if you notice any visible effects of fluorescence the next time you are shopping for a diamond in a jewellery store – and then decide if fluorescence appeals to you or other way round .
-And I hope this article will help simplify your decision making, if you do decide to take home a fluorescent diamond.
+See if you notice any visible effects of fluorescence the next time you are shopping for a diamond in a jewellery store – and then decide if fluorescence appeals to you or the other way round.
+Since the intention of this article is to help simplify your decision making, if you do decide to take home a fluorescent diamond.

-And the reverse certainly holds true.
-A hint of a lower colour or a perceived influence of colour on an already good colour results in a lower price expectation.
+And the reverse holds true more often.
+A slight hint of a lower color or a perceived negative impact of color on an already good colour diamond leads to a decrease in the perceived price.

 Here are examples of when fluorescence can lower a diamond’s price:

-• Strong or very strong blue fluorescence: Diamonds in all colour grades could appear hazy or cloudy but this is not a generalisation; each diamond is unique and the reaction to strong fluorescence is just as unpredictable.
-The price impact here is the greatest.
+• Strong or very strong blue fluorescence: Diamonds in all colour grades could appear hazy or cloudy but this is not a generalisation; each diamond is unique and its reaction to strong fluorescence is just as unpredictable.
+The impact on price here is usually the greatest.

-• Medium blue fluorescence: In the case of colourless grades (D to G) – in certain cases the medium blue intensity can mask the true colour of the diamond and result in a lower colour perception.
-You pay for an F, and what you see is a G. That calls for a discounted price!
+• Medium blue fluorescence: In the context of colourless grades (D to G) – in some cases the medium blue intensity can mask the true colour of the diamond and result in a lower perceived colour.
+You are paying for an F, and what you see visibly is a G. Doesn't that call for a price discount ?

 Conclusions

-The impact of fluorescence on diamonds and its effect on value is not a simple question, and there isn’t a simple answer.
-Jewellery professionals disagree about when and how much fluorescence detracts from the value of a diamond.
-My conclusion is it has three effects in some cases a good effect, in more cases a bad effect and in some less frequent cases an ugly effect.
+The impact of fluorescence on diamonds and its effect on value is not a clear cut matter and there isn’t a simple one sentence answer.
+Jewellery professionals disagree to what level and how much fluorescence impacts the value of a diamond.
+My conclusion is that it has three distinct effects - in some cases a good or positive impact, in many more cases a bad or negative impact and in less frequent cases a strongly hideous impact.
+Even call it ugly!

-Any degree of fluorescence in diamonds in the colourless range (D to G) is considered less desirable going by market perception, hence their price and values are also lower.
-In my opinion though, fluorescence per se isn’t always a negative trait, which means you can save money by choosing a diamond with some level of fluorescence if it is combined with the advice from a jeweller you trust.
+Any degree of fluorescence in diamonds in the colourless range (D to G) is considered less desirable going by market perception, hence their prices and values tend to head lower.
+It need not be so !
+In my opinion, fluorescence per se isn’t always a negative trait, which means you can save money by choosing a diamond with some level of fluorescence when combined with advice from a trusted jeweler.

 There are no defined rules to help you along the way, so let your head guide you but let your heart lead the way

-Diamonds in the near-colourless grades (I to M) can benefit from a faint or medium blue fluorescence.
+Diamonds in the near-colourless grades (I to M) can benefit from some faint or medium blue fluorescence.
 In normal daylight viewing conditions, this can make the diamond appear one whole colour grade higher.
-It follows that you can get good value by choosing a diamond with a lower colour that has been enhanced by its fluorescence.
-Physically viewing this diamond helps you make an educated choice.
-And then again, there is a need to seek the opinion of a trusted jeweller during an in-person visit.
+It follows that you can get good value by choosing a diamond with a lower colour that has been propped up by its fluorescence.
+Physically viewing this diamond under differing light conditions helps you make an educated choice.
+And then again, it is always prudent to seek the opinion of a trusted jeweller during an in-person visit.
 Online stores cannot provide this valuable service.

 diamond-fluorescence-comparison-j-diamond-1024x505 (2)